NuLink-network/nulink-chain/README.md

 ## Usage
-A simple way to use NULINK-NETWORK to distribute rewards to all stakers used local asset(NLK),you can run local node for use it with `./target/release/nulink-chain --dev --tmp --ws-external`, and use the [Polkadot JS UI](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer), you may need the [types](https://github.com/NuLink-network/nulink-chain/blob/main/types.json) with the UI.then we can register the watcher and make it work.
+A simple way to use NULINK-NETWORK to distribute rewards to all stakers used local asset(NLK),you can run local node for using it with `./target/release/nulink-chain --dev --tmp --ws-external`.
+For using the [Polkadot JS UI](https://polkadot.js.org/apps/?rpc=ws%3A%2F%2F127.0.0.1%3A9944#/explorer), you may need the [types](https://github.com/NuLink-network/nulink-chain/blob/main/types.json) with the UI.
+After that we can register the watcher and make it work.

 ```
 1. register watcher